 Does Health Insurance Cover LASIK Eye Surgery?

-For the majority of people, the answer will be no. As this procedure is seen as elective surgery, most insurers will not cover the costs.
+For the majority of people, the answer will be no. Most insurers will not cover the costs as this procedure is seen as elective surgery.

-However, some policies provide LASIK discounts that might even save you 50% of the cost.
-It is always best to pick a surgeon on your provided network to get as much as you can from your benefits.
+However, some policies provide LASIK discounts that save 50% of the cost.
+It is always best to pick a surgeon on your provided network to get as much as possible from your benefits.

 Some plans offer an option to include add-on vision insurance that will lower the total price tag of your surgery.
 You can also use insurance savings accounts to help you plan and pay for your procedure.